How to Color Beautiful Faces

 Check for any spots that need additional blending.

-Side Note: Tones are why Prismacolor gives you so many grays in its Premier 150 pencil count box.
+Side Note: Tones are why Prismacolor offers a wide range of grays in its Premier 150 pencil count box.
 You’ll love having so many options once you figure them out.

 Why a Sharp Pencil?